ramankedar/Fake-News-Detection/README.md

+# Fake-News-Detection
-# Fake-News-DetectionI've made a python project that can detect fake news with the help of tfidfvectorizer and PassiveAggressive Classifier.
+I've made a python project that can detect fake news with the help of tfidfvectorizer and PassiveAggressive Classifier.